 - Conspiracy Theorist: Even goes so far as injecting algae into his blood in order to prevent The Institute from spying on him.

-- The Cracker: Is this for the Institute.
+- The Cracker: Is this for the Railroad in terms of investigating Institute tech.

 - The Engineer: Tom's primary job is, as his name implies, to "tinker" with machinery.